If not there, where?

 The NYC Parks Department in summer 2024 announced a “Vital Parks” initiative, purporting to advance park spaces that are green, safe and equitable.

-And a basic google map search for skate parks in Brooklyn shows the stark inequity of siting yet another skate facility on Mount Prospect Park.
+And a basic google search for skate parks in Brooklyn shows the stark inequity of siting yet another skate facility on Mount Prospect Park.